bkuhn/talks/Open-World-Forum-2012/Collaborative-Compliance/collab-comply.markdown

 + Compliance certainly qualifies.

-+ Almost like a service provider,
++ Almost like a service provider &hellip;

-+ but more like a place for collaboration.
+      + &hellip; but more like a place for collaboration.

 # Compliance As Collaboration